Wallbridge, Jean Louise

 The Provincial Archives of Alberta in Edmonton holds a major collection of drawings and manuscript material by the firm (PAA, Acc.
 88.290).
 A recent article on the European study tours of Wallbridge & Imrie, prepared by Ipek Mehmetoglu and entitled "Les Girls En Voyage - Gender and Architecture in the Travels of Mary Imrie and Jean Wallbridge" has been published in the Journal of the Society for the Study of Architecture in Canada, xliv, Nov.
 2019, 7-20, illus.

-WALLBRIDGE & IMRIE (works in Edmonton)
+WALLBRIDGE & IMRIE (works in Edmonton unless noted)

 EDMONTON, ALTA., a row of three low-rise apartment blocks for Dr. Charles Dixon, 109 Avenue, west of 110 Street, 1950-51 (Edmonton Journal, 13 Sept.
 1950, 17)

-EDMONTON, ALTA., North Glenora Patio Homes, 135 Street at 109 Avenue, 1952 (Capital Modern - Guide to Edmonton Architecture & Urban Design 1940-1969, 2007, 95-96, illus. & descrip.)
+EDMONTON, ALTA., North Glenora Patio Homes, an 8 suite apartment block, 135 Street at 109 Avenue, 1953 (Edmonton Journal, 24 March 1953, 7; Capital Modern - Guide to Edmonton Architecture & Urban Design 1940-1969, 2007, 95-96, illus. & descrip.)

 EDMONTON, ALTA., residence for J.A.
 Russell, 1953 (R.A.I.C.
 Journal, xxx, Feb.
 1953, 42-3, illus. & descrip.)